dschneider/dodgehead-thesis/README.md

 ### The Thesis Document

-You can find the according thesis document on my [website](http://www.dennis-schneider.com)
+You can find the according thesis document on my [website](http://www.dennis-schneider.com) (the thesis document is in German!)